 “Thou shalt rise up before the hoary (gray) head, and honor the face of the old man, and fear thy God: I am the LORD (Leviticus 19:32).”

-The entire book of Leviticus is a call for God’s people to be a holy (separated) people, because we serve a holy God (Leviticus 19:2).
+The entire book of Leviticus is a call for God’s people to be a holy (separated) people because we serve a holy God (Leviticus 19:2).
 The word “holy” is used 152 times in Leviticus.
-And, while some of Leviticus is strictly ceremonial much of it is just as relevant to daily Christian life as the Ten Commandments.
-In fact, many of the instructions found in Leviticus give practical guidance for properly obeying the Ten Commandments.
+While some of Leviticus is strictly ceremonial, much of it is just as relevant to daily Christian life as the Ten Commandments.
+Many of the instructions found in Leviticus give practical guidance for properly obeying the Ten Commandments.
 For example, Leviticus 19:32 incapsulates a pragmatic way to obey commands number five and ten; “Honor thy father and thy mother… that thy days may be prolonged… (Deuteronomy 5:16)” and “Thou shalt not covet… (Exodus 20:17)”.
-By respecting elders we automatically honor our aged parents.
+By respecting elders, we automatically honor our aged parents.
 Interestingly, the fifth commandment is the only commandment with a blessing immediately attached.
-By respecting our parents (and elders) we access the blessing of prolonged life.
-If we honor age we will not be tempted to covet our neighbors youthfulness.
+By respecting our parents (and elders), we access the blessing of prolonged life.
+If we honor age, we will not be tempted to covet our neighbor’s youthfulness.

 In one of Aesop’s fables, a man with black hair mixed with gray had two lovers, one old and one young.
-The old one wanted him to look old as well so she pulled out his black hair, while the young one wanted him to look youthful and pulled out his gray hair.
-As a result, he was left completely bald.
+The old one wanted him to look old, so she pulled out his black hair, while the young one wanted him to look youthful and pull out his gray hair.
+As a result, he was left entirely bald.
 Many humorous observations and morals have been attributed to this fable, but it certainly illustrates the societal pressure to resist aging.
-But age is relentless and it just can’t be denied in the end.
+But age is relentless, and it just can’t be denied in the end.

 Biblically speaking, gray hair is an honored outward symbol of wisdom and maturity.
-Certain realms of wisdom can only be acquired by experience, and by enduring trials that strip away the immaturity and naivety of youth.
+Certain realms of wisdom can only be acquired by experience and by enduring trials that strip away youth’s immaturity and naivety.
 Artificially changing that gray hair (the sign of old age and experience) is a denial of the primary process by which wisdom is obtained.

 Furthermore, masking God-given gray hair includes a rejection of the responsibility that is required by age and wisdom.
-In other words, some people never grew in wisdom, therefore they want their appearance to match the level of their maturity.
+Some people never grow in wisdom; therefore, they want their appearance to match their maturity level.
 Since they refuse to stop acting young, they want their appearance to match how they behave.
 This is dishonesty to self.
 When they look in the mirror at their dyed hair, it makes them feel better.
 Why?
 Because they hide the truth from themselves.
-However, it actually has the reverse effect.
+However, it has the reverse effect.
 Dyed hair typically makes its wearer look synthetic and even older than the age they are trying to deny.

 “The glory of young men is their strength: and the beauty of old men is the grey head (Proverbs 20:29).”